leejet/stable-diffusion.cpp/README.md

-                                     If not specified, the default is the type of the weight file --tensor-type-rules [EXPRESSION]   weight type per tensor pattern (example: "^vae\.=f16,model\.=q8_0") --lora-model-dir [DIR]             lora model directory -i, --init-img [IMAGE]             path to the input image, required by img2img --mask [MASK]                      path to the mask image, required by img2img with mask --control-image [IMAGE]            path to image condition, control net -r, --ref-image [PATH]             reference image for Flux Kontext models (can be used multiple times) -o, --output OUTPUT                path to write result image to (default: ./output.png)
+                                     If not specified, the default is the type of the weight file --tensor-type-rules [EXPRESSION]   weight type per tensor pattern (example: "^vae\.=f16,model\.=q8_0") --lora-model-dir [DIR]             lora model directory -i, --init-img [IMAGE]             path to the init image, required by img2img --mask [MASK]                      path to the mask image, required by img2img with mask -i, --end-img [IMAGE]              path to the end image, required by flf2v --control-image [IMAGE]            path to image condition, control net -r, --ref-image [PATH]             reference image for Flux Kontext models (can be used multiple times) -o, --output OUTPUT                path to write result image to (default: ./output.png)